-I want to stress to both the experienced and inexperienced online course participants that the key to successful completion of this online course, or any online course, is organization.
-This syllabus outlines in detail my expectations of you as a participant, including required textbook, grading policies, assignments, projects, and a schedule of readings and assignment/project due dates.
+I want to stress to both experienced and inexperienced online course participants that the key to completing this or any online course is organization.
+This syllabus outlines my expectations of you as a participant, including the required textbook, grading policies, assignments, projects, and a schedule of readings and assignment/project due dates.
 This course is NOT a self-paced course.
 Deadlines exist because the course is offered within the UT Tyler course schedule and so that you can complete the course successfully in a timely manner.

 As mentioned in the Welcome section, the course has been designed in modules to assist you in organizing your efforts.
 There are ten instructional modules.
-Each instructional module requires that you read an assigned text, respond to discussion questions, prepare assignments, and perform other tasks such as supplemental readings and/or review of web sites in the subject area.
+Each instructional module requires reading an assigned text, responding to discussion questions, preparing assignments, and performing other tasks such as supplemental readings and/or reviewing websites in the subject area.